M-Lucan/To-Do-list/README.md

 This is README file for my project.
 ![Design preview for the ToDo project](./ToDo_preview.png)

-To-Do List Web Application
+To-Do List Web Application:
-Welcome to our To-Do List Web Application repository!
 This project aims to provide users with a simple and intuitive platform for managing their tasks efficiently.

 Features:
 Task Management: Add, edit, and remove tasks easily.